gabrielshanahan/structmess/Implementation.md

    - Has a name
    - Has an invoke method that executes the step
    - Has an optional rollback method that undoes the effects of the step
-   - Has an optional handleScopeFailure method that handles failures in child scopes
+   - Has an optional handleChildFailures method that handles failures in child scopes

 4. **Continuation**: Represents the state of a suspended operation run
    - Can be resumed with the result of the last step